OSU-CS162-W17/master-final-project/README.md

 If a TA occupies the same space as the Intrepid Student or a space *adjacent* to the space occupied by the Intrepid Student, the Intrepid Student is caught, and the stress of being caught causes them to lose all of their Programming Skills (i.e. the Programming Skills counter is reset to 0).
 If this happens, the Intrepid Student is brought back to the beginning location for the current level, and the level is reset with two randomly placed TAs and three randomly placed Programming Skills.

-However, if the Intrepid Student demonstrates a Programming Skill before a TA enters the same or an adjacent space, then all of the TAs are appeased for 10 turns.
+However, if the Intrepid Student demonstrates a Programming Skill before a TA enters the same or an adjacent space, then all of the TAs on the current level of the maze are appeased for 10 turns.
 While the TAs are appeased, they will still move, but they will ignore the Intrepid Student and not catch them.
 If the TAs are appeased, the Intrepid Student may occupy the same space as a TA.
 If the Intrepid Student climbs to a new level in the maze, the TAs in that level are not appeased, even if the TAs on the previous level were.

 ### Programming Skills

-Programming Skills do not move.
+Programming Skills are placed in a random open space (*not* in a space containing the Instructor or one containing a ladder) and do not move.
 If the Intrepid Student enters a space where a Programming Skill lies, then they pick up that Programming Skill, and it disappears from the maze.
 If a TA enters a space where a Programming Skill lies, they ignore the Skill (because they already possess all of the Skills), and the Skill remains in the same location when the TA moves on.

 ### The Instructor